 Attendance by the Committee members at the meetings is given in the section on Corporate Governance of this Annual Report.

-The Chief Executive Officer, Chief Financial Officer and Chief Operating Officer attend meetings by invitation.
+The Chief Executive Officer, Chief Financial Officer, and Chief Operating Officer attend meetings by invitation.
 Senior Management also attend the meetings on invitation in order to brief the Audit Committee on specific matters.
-The Committee held two meetings with the External Auditor; KPMG independently, without the presence of the Executive Management, to discuss the progress and conclusion of the audit.
+The Committee held three meetings with the External Auditor; KPMG independently, without the presence of the Executive Management, to discuss the progress and conclusion of the audits.

 The Committee reviewed the effectiveness of the Financial Reporting System in place, to ensure reliability of information provided to the stakeholders.
 The Committee reviewed that to the best of its knowledge and belief, the Financial Statements issued for external purposes by DFCC Bank PLC (the Bank), complied with generally accepted principles of accounting as enunciated in Sri Lanka Accounting Standards, and complies with the statutory provisions of Companies Act No. 07 of 2007 and Banking Act No. 30 of 1988 and subsequent amendments thereto.

-The Committee reviewed the progress of the risk based audits carried out in accordance with the Internal Audit Plan approved by the Committee for the year 2019.
+The Committee reviewed the progress of the risk based audits carried out in accordance with the Internal Audit Plan approved by the Committee for the year 2020.
 During the year, the Internal Audit Department has reviewed business lines, critical operational processes, risk and compliance functions, branches, and subsidiary operations.
 Further, the Department has conducted thematic audits focusing on particular audit objective across the audited units/branches.
+Process Audits were conducted on specific business processes to review the adequacy, efficiency and effectiveness of the procedures, processes, related controls and further to ensure that the intended objectives and benefits are derived from the related processes of the Bank.
 The Potential Fraud Monitoring Unit under Internal Audit carry out testing and data analytics related to potential fraud risk areas on a continuous basis.

-The Internal Audit Department suggested simplified and efficient business processes where it was deemed necessary.
-In 2019, the Board Audit Committee reviewed 260 audit reports of branches and departments, Information System Audits, Thematic Audits, Process Audits, and Special Investigations of the Bank.
+In 2020, the Board Audit Committee reviewed 198 audit reports of branches and departments, Information System Audits, Thematic Audits, Process Audits, and Special Investigations of the Bank.
 The Committee reviewed the Internal Audit Reports of the Bank’s subsidiaries as well.

 The Board Audit Committee advised Corporate Management to take precautionary measures on significant audit findings and obtained required assurances through affirmative confirmations from business units on the remedial action in respect of the identified risks to maintain the effectiveness of the internal control system.

 The Committee reviewed and monitored the External Auditors’ independence and objectivity and the effectiveness of the audit process, taking into consideration relevant professional and regulatory requirements.
-The Committee approved the policy in place on Non-Audit Services provided by the External Auditors in October 2019.
+The Committee approved the policy in place as reviewed on Non-Audit Services provided by the External Auditors in September 2020.

-The Committee continued to receive regular updates, detailed presentations from Management and results of independent reviews on same from the Bank’s Internal Audit and External Auditor to ensure the compliance of SLFRS 9 on Financial Instruments.
+The Committee continued to receive regular updates, detailed presentations from Management and results of independent reviews on same from the Bank’s internal audit and External Auditor to ensure the compliance of SLFRS 9 on Financial Instruments.
+Special meetings were held to discuss many circulars issued by the regulator and accounting profession regarding debt moratoriums and related accounting implications in assessing impairment provisions.

 The effectiveness of the Committee is self-evaluated annually by its members.
 An independent evaluation of the effectiveness of the Committee was carried out by the other members of the Board and the Committee has been found to be effective.